Chwiggy/thesis_bachelor/src/thesis.typ

     Furthermore, I will give a almost certainly incomplete overview of the landscape of literature and research surrounding this topic.

     === Terminology
+      - There are various different, and branching understandings of _access_ and _accessibility_.
+      - // TODO add more understandings of transit accessibility
+      - Especially accesibility often used in the sense of the disabled community @levinson_towards_2020
+      - general measures of access play an important role in empirical studies of transportation systems.
+There _access_, as opposed to _mobility_, measures the ease of reaching valued destinations @levinson_towards_2020.
+      Specifically in North American literature, spurred by rules of the Federal Transport Administration on transit accessibility studies, there seem to be two general modes of thinking about transit access _Access to Transit_ and _Access with Transit_ @carleton_comparative_2018.
+      Access to transit means that transit itself becomes the target destination of such an access analysis.
+      And while access to transit measures can be as simple as the average proximity to transit stops in an area.
+These measures however fall short in explaining the mobility decisions in day to day life as they fail to consider desirable destinations @karner_assessing_2018.
+      - This paper takes a geographical view into _access_ and uses it interchangeably with _accessibility_.
+      - This paper also tries to consider access with transit above access to transit.

+      - In the end such analysis aims to show gaps and inequalities in usable access to the transportation system.
+      - Looking specifically at transit time as an impedance or cost factor and it's variability over time.
     === Motivation
       - Traditional transport planning centering on men? // source
         - German Transport Planning post world war 2? // source